LinkedInLearning/advanced-mongodb-code-challenges-2504707/README.md

-# Advanced MongoDB Code Challenges
+# Level Up: Advanced MongoDB
-This is the repository for the LinkedIn Learning course Advanced MongoDB Code Challenges.
+This is the repository for the LinkedIn Learning course Level Up: Advanced MongoDB.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Level Up: Advanced MongoDB][lil-thumbnail-url]

+MongoDB is one of the most popular nonrelational databases in the world.
+If you’re looking to build out your skill set, your best move may be to dive right in.
+In this approachable, hands-on course, instructor John Cokos leads intermediate to advanced users through a series of practical coding challenges to help you get the most out of MongoDB.
+Learn how to query or find using aggregation pipelines to process documents, sort and group records, shape your output, and create calculated fields.
+Along the way, you’ll build out your toolbox with the necessary skills to work with multiple documents and relationships.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.